Santa Cruz Island: Mexican land grant

 Governor Juan Alvarado made a Mexican land grant of the Island of Santa Cruz to his aide Captain Andrés Castillero in 1839.
 When California became a state in 1850, the United States government, through the Treaty of Guadalupe Hidalgo, required that land previously granted by Spanish and Mexican governments be proved before the Board of Land Commissioners.
-A claim was filed with the Land Commission in 1852, confirmed by the US Supreme Court in 1860, and the grant was patented to Andrés Castillero in 1867.
+A claim was filed with the Land Commission in 1852, confirmed by the US Supreme Court in 1860.
+The grant was patented to Andrés Castillero in 1867.
 Castillero transferred title to his agent William Barron in 1857.

 Ranching

-William Barron was a San Francisco businessman and co-owner of the company Barron, Forbes & Co.
-Dr. James Barron Shaw was hired to manage things, and charged by Barron to start a sheep operation.
+William Barron was a San Francisco businessman and co-owner of Barron, Forbes & Co.
+Dr. James Barron Shaw was hired to manage things and charged by Barron to start a sheep operation.
 He built corrals and houses for himself and his employees and expanded the road system.
 He imported cattle, horses, and sheep to the island and erected one of the earliest wharves along the California coast at Prisoners' Harbor.
 Shaw was the first rancher to ship sheep to San Francisco by steamer, some selling at $30 per animal.
 By 1869, the year he left Santa Cruz, Shaw's island sheep ranch was well known, and some 24,000 sheep grazed the hills and valleys of Santa Cruz Island.
 At that time, the gross proceeds from the ranch on Santa Cruz Island were supposedly $50,000.
-Barron sold the island for $150,000 in 1869, and Shaw left for San Francisco and Los Alamos where he continued ranching.
+Barron sold the island for $150,000 in 1869, and Shaw left for San Francisco and Los Alamos, where he continued ranching.

-The island was purchased by ten investors from San Francisco, headed by Gustave Mahé.
-One of the investors, Justinian Caire, was a French immigrant and founder of a successful San Francisco hardware business (Justinian Caire Company) that sold equipment to miners.
-By 1886 Caire had acquired all of the shares of the Santa Cruz Island Company which he and his colleagues had founded in 1869.
-He then implemented his vision of building a self-sustaining sheep and cattle ranch, vineyard, nut and fruit grove operation on the island.
+Ten investors from San Francisco purchased the island, headed by Gustave Mahé.
+One of the investors, Justinian Caire, was a French immigrant and founder of a successful San Francisco hardware business (Justinian Caire Company) that sold equipment to miners and by 1886 Caire had acquired all of the shares of the Santa Cruz Island Company which he and his colleagues had founded in 1869.
+He then implemented his vision of building a self-sustaining sheep and cattle ranch, vineyard, and a nut and fruit grove operation on the island.
 Main Ranch was augmented with nine other ranches, Prisoners' Harbor, Christy, Scorpion, Smugglers, Forney's Cove/Rancho Nuevo, Poso, Buena Vista Portezuela, and Sur Ranch.
-In 1885, he operated the largest private telephone system in the US at that time.
+In 1885, he operated the largest private telephone system in the US then.
 A post office operated from 1895 until 1903, while there were 110 workers on the island in 1889.
-The operation received water from four springs, El Pato, Gallina, The Dindos and The Peacock, which fed into a 26,000 USgal reservoir, tanks and dams.
-The vineyard was planted in 1884 and by 1895, the winery was maturing 86,000 USgal from the 200 acre vineyard.
+The operation received water from four springs, El Pato, Gallina, The Dindos, and The Peacock, which fed into a 26,000 USgal reservoir, tanks, and dams.
+The vineyard was planted in 1884, and by 1895, the winery was maturing 86,000 USgal from the 200 acre vineyard.